Port Charlotte, Florida: Murdock

 The area of northwestern Port Charlotte where State Road 776 intersects US 41 is also known as Murdock.

 Government

-Since Port Charlotte is unincorporated, it is governed by the government of Charlotte County.
+Since Port Charlotte is unincorporated, it is governed by the Charlotte County Board of County Commissioners.
 The county is governed by a 5-person county commission.
 They take turns rotating into the commission chair position every year.
 County commissioners frequently sit on other regional boards involving other municipalities and counties.

 Demographics

+2020 census

+As of the 2020 United States census, there were 60,625 people, 25,925 households, and 16,077 families residing in the CDP.